BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 textured mesh → Unreal Engine relighting.
 The user assembles/operates the physical rig and runs ALL machine commands (the assistant has a separate Linux sandbox and CANNOT touch the Jetson — it reasons, writes code/docs, and analyzes data the user pastes/uploads).

+WHY THIS EXISTS — THE MISSION (the gravity everything orbits; read before any technical call):
+This rig is a PRE-PRODUCTION INSTRUMENT FOR CINEMATOGRAPHY, not a scanning gadget.
+It does something not really done before: a true FUSING of photography and LiDAR into ONE WHOLE IMAGE.
+  - THE CAMERA GIVES US PLACE (what the space is, how it reads, the recognizable scene).
+  - THE LiDAR GIVES US MINUTE MEASUREMENT (exactly where surfaces are, to the tape measure).
+  - Meshed, they are a WHOLE, DELIVERABLE capture - dimensionally TRUE (a tape measure agrees) AND photographically TRUE (the eye recognizes the real space), in correct registration.
+This clean accurate fused capture IS the product - the gravity the whole project orbits.
+NOT rough raw material for a rescue pass; if the foreground comes out rough/undeliverable, the project has failed at its center no matter what post can patch.
+WE CANNOT MEASURE EVERYTHING, AND DON'T NEED TO.
+Wholeness = the FOREGROUND / PARALLAX ZONE (the stuff a camera moves past, that catches light, that other departments need dimensions for) being complete and true.
+Beyond that - sky, distant mountains - is PLACE-ONLY: the camera shoots it as a backdrop plate (skybox/dome/matte in Unreal), no LiDAR needed.
+A single camera has NO depth, so it cannot extend geometry; reach comes from MOVING the LiDAR.
+Far content is backdrop, not measurement.
+CANONICAL EXAMPLE - the barn shot (script says NIGHT, plate is DAY): We MEASURE the barn, fence, grass (parallax, physical, other departments need dimensions).
+Camera takes mountains + sky as PLACE (backdrop, swapped day->night in Unreal).
+Because the space is DIMENSIONALLY TRUE, we pre-light the night in a virtual space we can TRUST: a moonlight on a crane (we mapped BEYOND the frame so crane/ rigging have measured space), seeing exactly where the barn's shadow falls, where edge light catches the fence; warm lights INSIDE the barn spilling from windows.
+Because the map is ACCURATE, the virtual answer IS the real answer: on shoot day we already know where the crane goes, which fixture is on it, which interior lights go where.
+The pre-viz is ACTIONABLE (a dept head commits crew + money to it), not merely illustrative.
+THAT is the innovation.
+WHY ACCURACY IS NON-NEGOTIABLE (Polycam's WORST CASE SCENARIO.PNG is the anti-reference): Polycam fails on BOTH axes at once - wrong DIMENSIONS (melt/billow/fused objects) AND wrong PLACE (distorted photo).
+And those are ONE failure: bad measurement drags place down with it (the photo is projected onto the mesh).
+If the barn's dimensions are wrong, the crane clears the roof in Unreal but HITS it on the day - the plan fails on location, the shoot eats the cost.
+Relight/backdrop/night is a DOWNSTREAM second pass that BUILDS ON the accurate capture; it never rescues a rough one.

 WORKING STYLE (critical, the user insists on this): ONE STEP AT A TIME, proven before moving on.
 NO menus of overlapping commands.
 COLD PREP before any "hot window" (LiDAR on)